Port Huron to Mackinac Boat Race: History

 In 2007, the Bayview Yacht Club announced a new course (Thunder Bay Course) in which all boats round at NOAA Weather Buoy 45003, located about 43 mi northeast of Alpena, Michigan.
 Longer than the shore course but not quite as lengthy as the Southampton or Cove Island courses, it marked the first time in 15 years that all Port Huron to Mackinac racing yachts followed a unified course.
 In 2009 the race returned to the Cove Island course (rounding a private buoy), with cruising and smaller boats sailing the Thunder Bay course.

 In 2010 the Thunder Bay course was eliminated and the Shore Course reinstated.
 From 2010 to the present the two courses have been the Cove Island course and the Shore Course.

 In 2012 the finish line was relocated from the east end of the island off of Mission Point.
 Boats now finish between the Round Island Lighthouse on Round Island and a point on the shoreline located west of the main harbor.
 The Round Island Passage Light, which is located off the west breakwall of the harbor, was added as a mark of the course in 2012.

-From 2011 until 2019 the title sponsor of the race has been Bell's Brewery of Kalamazoo, Michigan and the race was designated the Bell's Beer Bayview Mackinac Race.
+From 2011 until 2019 the title sponsor of the race was Bell's Brewery of Kalamazoo, Michigan and the race was designated the Bell's Beer Bayview Mackinac Race.
 Since 2020, the race has been officially termed the "Bayview Mackinac Race."

 The July 2019 running of the race was the 95th such annual event, with 202 sailboats registered.
 News coverage at the time indicated that the race continued over the years in spite of war and economic depression.